dominiksalvet/limen-alpha/README.md

-The processor itself had been described before 3 years and it worked.
+The processor itself had been described 3 years ago and it worked.

 **However there is still some work with publishing it.
 I am working on it intesively!**